 Women who struggle with the time barrier are more likely to participate at short distances for the fact that’s all they have time for.
 Logically, this is one reason why ultra distance races don’t see a higher female turnout.

 When venturing into any new endeavors, most people are hesitant to spend $$$.
 For example, if you’re a newb to mountain biking, you’re most likely going to purchase an entry level bike, and work your way up to clip-in pedals.
 There aren’t many who go straight into the clip-in pro version, and aren’t in over then head, or over their handlebars in no time.
 Most aren’t willing to make a big investment until they’re sure they’ll enjoy the sport.
 The same holds true for trail running.
 To pay a $50 or $100+ for a race entry fee isn’t super appealing for a first timer, especially if they’re unsure they’ll even finish.

-This past July, Trail Sisters partnered with the Loon Mountain Race (LMR) which also doubled as the US Mountain Running Championship.
+In July of 2018, Trail Sisters partnered with the Loon Mountain Race (LMR) which also doubled as the US Mountain Running Championship.
 Our hopes were to encourage more women to experience mountain running, and to grow the 2016 LMR female participant percentage from 31% to 50% for 2018.